 In particular, as Greenberg noted, the “lessening of interest in the power of ideas” affected how facts are treated.
 Facts were no longer something to be verified, dismissed if false, and accepted if true, then used as input to the development of ideas.

-No, facts were now to be evaluated on the basis of their utility to whoever had the power to force others to his or her will.
+No, facts were now to be evaluated on the basis of their utility to whoever had the power to force others to his or her will, and could be validated as "authentic" instead of true.
 Opening up the door to a veritable flood of utter nonsense, what mattered was how many people could be persuaded or forced to accept a useful fact, regardless whether it was even a fact in the first place.
 Might, as in politics and economics, now made right in philosophy.

 Part of the reason for this was the incidence of what we can call an inadequate Aristotelian-Thomist logic on which a semi-Platonist concept of ideas had been superimposed.
 By going from the general to the particular (instead of from the particular to the general), anything that appeared to conform to a subjective and preconceived notion was deemed true, while anything that did not conform — despite its objective verifiability — was deemed false if it did not fit into the subjective preconception.